 When you are pregnant, your body produces high levels of estrogen and progesterone.
 Estrogen is a hair-friendly hormone that helps keep hair in the anagen (growth) phase for extended periods.
 This is why women find their hair is shinier, thicker, and fuller during pregnancy.

 After giving birth, the estrogen hormone levels begin to revert to normal.
 This prompts the hair to transition from the anagen phase to the hair cycle's telogen (resting) phase.
-The hair follicles rest for several weeks then transition to the exogen (shedding) phase.
-During this period, women notice increased hair shedding, up to 400 hair per day - compared to the standard rate of 80-100 hairs per day.
-New mothers often lose a lot of hair during this phase as all of the new hair growth that occurs during pregnancy will most likely fall out.
+The hair follicles rest for several weeks, then transition to the exogen (shedding) phase.
+During this period, women notice increased hair shedding, up to 400 hairs per day - compared to the standard rate of 80 - 100 hairs per day.
+New mothers often lose a lot of hair during this phase, as all of the new hair growth that occurs during pregnancy will most likely fall out.

-Other causes for pregnancy hair loss are breastfeeding, which depletes the body from micronutrients and stress and sleep deprivation that slows the metabolism and keeps the hair follicles in their resting phase.
+Other causes for pregnancy hair loss include breastfeeding, which can deplete the body from micronutrients, and stress and sleep deprivation that slows the metabolism and keeps the hair follicles in their resting phase.

 What does postpartum hair loss look like, and how long will it last?

 You may notice increased hair shedding, especially while showering, brushing, and styling the hair.
 Often, hair loss occurs around the hairline.
 In most cases, hair shedding will slow down around 6 - 7 months postpartum.
 That said, for women with a genetic background of thin hair or baldness, hair may not regrow to its pre-pregnancy glory.